juditacs/juditacs.github.io/_posts/2019-02-18-bert-tokenization-stats.md

 I was admittedly intrigued by the idea of a single model for 104 languages with a large shared vocabulary.
-The vocabulary is 119,547 WordPiece model, and the input is tokenized into subwords so that each subword unit is an element of the dictionary.
+The vocabulary is 119,547 WordPiece model, and the input is tokenized into _word pieces_ (also known as subwords) so that each word piece is an element of the dictionary.
 Non-word-initial units are prefixed with `##` as a continuation symbol except for Chinese characters which are surrounded by spaces before any tokenization takes place.
-The tokenizer favors longer subwords with a de facto character-level model as a fallback as every character is part of the vocabulary as a possible subword unit.
+The tokenizer favors longer word pieces with a de facto character-level model as a fallback as every character is part of the vocabulary as a possible word piece.
 An example of such tokenization using [Hugging Face's PyTorch implementation of BERT](https://github.com/huggingface/pytorch-pretrained-BERT) looks like this:

 {% highlight python %}